 4. Mount Emei, China

 Mount Emei, traditionally regarded as the place of enlightenment of the bodhisattva Samantabhadra, is one of the Four Sacred Buddhist Mountains of China.
 The trees are verdant almost all year round.
 Plus the mountain’s landscape varies according to the season, elevation, and climate.
 Travellers can snap photos of the surrounding greenery while scaling the mountain.
 At the Golden Summit, they are rewarded with the sight of the imposing four-sided and ten-headed golden statue of Puxian against the backdrop of a clear sky.
-It’s a truly view for keeps.
+It’s a true view for keeps.

 5. Tiruchirappalli, India

 Or Trichy for short.
 Even if you’re not a temple-phile, the Sri Ranganathaswamy Temple (pictured) – the ultimate embodiment of the city’s dynamic and colourful grandeur – is a must-see.
-Occupying a whooping 156 acres, it’s an architectural wonder outside and a stunning, almost self-enclosed city on the inside.
+Occupying a whopping 156 acres, it’s an architectural wonder outside and a stunning, almost self-enclosed city on the inside.
 Simply observing the daily life of locals in Trichy is a joy in itself.
-Street side bazaars and busy traffic characterise the city’s form, while everyday life stops for no one – not even tourists.
+Streetside bazaars and busy traffic characterise the city’s form, while everyday life stops for no one – not even tourists.
 Admittedly, it takes a bit of getting used to, but when you do, you’ll fall in love with the city.

 6. Vientiane, Laos

 Not Valencia, but Vientiane.
 This charming capital city of Laos marries a European style of architecture peppered with Buddhist temples.
-It’s got everything a city cat would love, from happening bars to cultural sites, with all the laid-back lusciousness of a countryside (which is never far away – check out the nearby rice paddies!)
+It’s got everything a city cat would love, from happening bars to cultural sites, with all the laid-back lusciousness of the countryside (which is never far away – check out the nearby rice paddies!)

 A must-visit destination: the Patuxai Victory monument (pictured).
 Reminiscent of the Arc de Triomphe in Paris, go a little closer and you’ll actually see intricate designs of Hindu Gods in traditional Laotian style.
 P.S. head to the top of the tower for a stunning view of the cityscape!